 We also drive a lot and long distances up and down the coast so we thought it would be better to have a well equipped car that would probably last longer than buying an old camper van with the budget we had of $6,000.

 Whilst buying a campervan in Australia is an awesome option for backpackers, unless we had a lot of money to fork out, we would have ended up buying something really old that wouldn’t last more than 50,000km.
 We needed something that was going to last us the next five years or so.

-Why we decided to buy a cheap car in Australia
+2. Why we decided to buy second hand cars in Australia